Polyfrost/OneConfig-Documentation/utilities-module/json-utilities.md

 ### Unsafe (exceptional) parsing

-You can **unsafely (exceptionally)** parse JSON from a string using `JsonUtils#parse(String)`, like so:
+You can **unsafely (exceptionally)** parse JSON from a string using `JsonUtils.parse(String)`, like so:

 ```java
 JsonElement jsonElement = JsonUtils.parse("{}");
 ```

-If incorrect JSON syntax is passed to this method, GSON will throw a `JsonSyntaxException`
+If incorrect JSON syntax is passed to this method, GSON (the underlying JSON library) will throw a `JsonSyntaxException`

 ### Safe parsing

-`JsonUtils#parseOrNull` will automatically catch any exceptions thrown by GSON's parser and return the resulting `JsonElement` or null if a parsing error was thrown.
-It can be used like so:
+`JsonUtils.parseOrNull` will return the resulting `JsonElement`, or null in case any json errors are encountered.

 ```java
 JsonElement jsonElement1 = JsonUtils.parseOrNull("{}"); // non-null, JsonObject